 The Solar End-of-Feeder Project is installed and is in operation.
-So far, the project has operated as expected, with the voltages maintained within American National Standards Institute (ANSI) C84.1 standards.
+So far, the project has operated as expected, and initial project reviews indicate the system appears to be maintaining feeder voltages within American National Standards Institute (ANSI) C84.1 standards.
+Data is being collected for the summer operating season, and results will be presented in the final 2017 Smart Grid Report to be submitted October 1, 2017.